 In order to receive Brown's committee letter, you must interview with a member of the Health Careers Advisory Committee.
 The interview is semi-structured but informal and usually lasts between thirty to sixty minutes.

-Applicants for 2014 admission must sign up for their interview between February 18 and 21, 2013 (February 18-19 for alumni only; February 20-21 for current students).
+Applicants for 2015 admission must sign up for their interview between February 17 and 20, 2014 (February 17-18 for alumni only; February 19-20 for current students).
 All required materials, including the Health Careers Advising Dossier (HCAD), must be in our possession when an applicant signs up for an interview.
-Alumni must ensure their materials are received before they call in.
+Alumni must ensure their materials are received before they call in to schedule an interview.
 The full list of deadlines is available under FORMS & TIP SHEETS on this website.

 Health Careers Advising Dossier (HCAD)